How do I reach the Financial Aid Office?

 Will I be eligible for the same amount of aid at every college?

 Probably not.
 If you are considering other colleges, contact them regarding your eligibility at their school.

 Is there an income level cutoff to qualify for financial aid?

 There are many factors that affect a student’s eligibility.
 We encourage everyone to apply, no matter what your income may be.

-After I sign my Stafford Loan Promissory Note, when can I expect the money?
+After I sign my Federal Direct Student Loan Promissory Note, when can I expect the money?